mia-platform/documentation/docs/runtime_suite/crud-service.md

 - **TRASH**: the document is *soft deleted*; you can still query this document specifying in the query string  ```_st=TRASH```.
 The Mia-Platform Headless CMS will visualize this element in the Trash section and it's possible to recover it.
 - **DELETED**: the document is *deleted*; you can still query this document specifying in the query string  ```_st=DELETED```.
 The Mia-Platform Headless CMS  not visualize this element and it is possible to recover it only programmatically.

+> **Note**: the query string can specify more than one status separating in with commas.
+Example: `_st=PUBLIC,DRAFT` return both PUBLIC and DRAFT documents.

 By default, when a new item in CRUD is added via POST, the document status is DRAFT.
 It's possible to change this behavior in the endpoint section of the CRUD changing the default behavior to PUBLIC.
+This configuration is available in DevOps Console/Design/Endpoints section.

-It is possible to enable *hard delete* function to delete permanently an document from the CMS.
+It is also possible to enable *hard delete* function to delete permanently an document from the CMS.

 ##### State Transitions